-Hotwell is home to Nick, a TV writer, Becky a Reiki practitioner, their two children, dogs, sheep, ponies and one very naughty donkey.
+Hotwell is home to Nick, a TV writer, Becky a cook and their two children, dogs, sheep, ponies, chickens and one very naughty donkey.

 Before putting all her energy into Hotwell, Becky was a much sought-after private cook.
 She now combines her passions for creativity, food and wellbeing to help guests have a unique experience at Hotwell.